Get us in your inbox

 Advertising

+It's all for good reason, though.
 The coffee scene here is the best in the country, with a thriving band of independent businesses serving up delicious cups using beans bought from all over the globe and roasted locally.
-Whether you’re grabbing a flat white on the go or want to linger over a cappuccino, these are Brighton’s best coffee shops.
+Whether you’re grabbing an oat flat white to go or want to linger over a dirty chai latte, the coffee capital of the UK has an abundance of options.
+Here is our roundup of Brighton’s best coffee shops.

 Best coffee shops in Brighton